 Are you self-employed?
 If so, you've achieved a goal millions only dream about.
 But as fulfilling and potentially profitable as self-employment is, running a business as a sole proprietor makes preparing your annual tax return a bit more complicated.
 You're responsible both for reporting all of your business income, and for keeping track of and substantiating all your self-employed business deductions.

-If you had a banner year last year, first, congratulations and second, finding all of the legal deductions you can is essential to lowering your tax bill.
+If you had a banner year last year, first, congratulations and second, finding all of the legal deductions you can take is essential to lowering your tax bill.
 Don’t lie - don't even exaggerate.
 Do make sure that you take advantage of all of the deductions that are available to you.
 Have you thought of these?

 1. Home Office